Trust and privacy

 Benefits

-Mirror images in the browser with local preview, route-focused transform controls, and queue-based export.
+Mirror images in the browser with local preview, focused transform controls, and queue-based export.

 Fast mirror corrections